 - The best way to keep them is in a crate filled with dry sand.

 There are a great number of carrot species for sale, many of them F1 hybrids.

-There are over 510 varieties of carrots cultivated throughout the world.
+There are over 510 types of carrots cultivated throughout the world.

-It’s possible to grow carrots in virtually any climate, and they can be harvested from June to November if you plant different varieties.
+It’s possible to grow carrot in virtually any climate, and it can be harvested from June to November if you plant different varieties.